-The Rise of Privatized Military Industry
+The Rise of the Privatized Military Industry

-This new'Privatized Military Industry" encompasses hundreds of companies, thousands of employees, and billions of dollars in revenue.
+This new'Privatized Military Industry'encompasses hundreds of companies, thousands of employees, and billions of dollars in revenue.
 Whether as proxies or suppliers, such firms have participated in wars in Africa, Asia, the Balkans, and Latin America.
 More recently, they have become a key element in U.S. military operations.
 Private corporations working for profit now sway the course of national and international conflict, but the consequences have been little explored.

-In Corporate Warriors, Singer provides the first account of the military services industry and its broader implications.
+In this book, Singer provides the first account of the military services industry and its broader implications.
 Corporate Warriors includes a description of how the business works, as well as portraits of each of the basic types of companies: military providers that offer troops for tactical operations; military consultants that supply expert advice and training; and military support companies that sell logistics, intelligence, and engineering.

 The privatization of warfare allows startling new capabilities and efficiencies in the ways that war is carried out.
-At the same time, however, Singer finds that the introduction of the profit motive onto the battlefield raises troubling questions—for democracy, for ethics, for management, for human rights, and for national security.
+At the same time, however, Singer finds that the entrance of the profit motive onto the battlefield raises a series of troubling questions'for democracy, for ethics, for management, for human rights, and for national security.